 Methodology and Tools to identify local actors.

-Through a collaboration between researchers from MIT D-Lab and the DatrisAI organization, we are working to discover which are the most efficient methods to identify actors in economic ecosystems.
+We are working to discover which are the most efficient methods to identify actors in economic ecosystems.
 Although we currently use intensive research techniques in a preliminary phase of the study, in each ecosystem and, subsequently we use the power of Network Social Mapping techniques, unfortunately the resources required for the combination of these methods are usually quite high, and these resources are not always available in all regions of the world; therefore, finding methods and building new tools that could be applied quickly, efficiently and inexpensively is an important step to increase knowledge in the functioning of economic ecosystems in all parts of the world.

 Culture and behavior of economic ecosystems.